|

 pre-filter and the main filter have 3/4" FTP fittings.
 Two connection

-options can be used on copper pipe: 3/4" MPT to sweat (be sure to keep
+options can be used on copper pipe: 3/4" MPT to sweat (be sure to keep the

-the heat away from the plastic), or 3/4" MPT to compression.
-3/4"
+heat away from the plastic), or 3/4" MPT to compression.
+3/4" copper flex

-pipe nipple.
-Use Teflon tape only on fittings.
+Teflon tape only on fittings.

 The sediment pre-filter is